How to see Palau

 Babeldaob Island - Koror Island (Palau Pacific Resort) - Rock Islands - Angaur Island - Peleliu Island - Babeldaob Island (Ngerbodel, Ngermid, Aimeliik, Ngardmau, Badrulchau, Melekeok, Ngerulmud)

 Palau is a little country located in the western Pacific Ocean.
 It is inhabited by only 18 thousand people but somehow manages to host about 50 thousand tourists each year.
 The visitors outnumber the locals, and yet Palau is listed as one of the least visited countries in the world.
-However, the flow of tourists grows systematically and along grows the consideration about their influence over the Palauan environment, the country's main treasure.
+However, the flow of tourists grows systematically and along grows the consideration of their influence over the Palauan environment, the country's main treasure.
 Perhaps to keep the hordes of tourists at bay, the Palauan authorities regularly increase the fees the visitors are obligated to pay.
 It makes Palau also one of the most expensive destinations in the world.
-To give some examples: you'll be expected to pay 50 USD in total for the departure tax, 50 USD for the Rock Islands use permit in Koror (valid for 10 days), around 30 USD for some other permits if you visit other states...Yes, Palau is costly but what you'll experience here is simply priceless.
+To give some examples: you'll be expected to pay 50 USD in total for the departure tax, 50 USD for the Rock Islands use permit in Koror (valid for 10 days), around 30 USD for some other permits if you visit other states...Yes, Palau is costly, but what you'll experience here is simply priceless.

 We arrived in Palau at dusk.
 The outlines of the Rock Islands were still visible below, but we sat on the wrong side of the plane so we could barely catch their glimpses (our advice: try to get seats at the right, not left, side of the plane when landing in Palau).